zyzbroker/elm-revisit/README.md

 ### OOD vs Functional Design

-From the **React.js** world, it is very easy to draw te boundary around UI layout.
+From the **React.js** world, it is very easy to draw the boundary around UI layout.
 In addition, the highly encapsulated component model can store its' own **state**.
 The developers are happy with this simplicity but that might cause component out of sync or bug-prone.

 The developers have to tackle the following issues: